tomjoht/tomjoht.github.io/_docs/documenting_api_endpoints/docapis_doc_sample_responses_and_schema.md

 {% include random_ad4.html %}

+{: .tip}

+AI tools can help you identify inconsistencies in API responses.
+See [Using AI for comparison tasks with API responses](docapis_ai_comparison_tasks.html).

 ## Next steps

 Now that you've completed each of the sections, take a look at all the sections together: [Putting it all together](docapis_finished_doc_result.html).